-Further guidance on BSUs and associated spatial data infrastructures is provided in Chapter 3 of the SEEA EEA Technical Recommendations (UN et al., 2017).
+Further guidance on BSUs and associated spatial data infrastructures is provided in Chapter 3 of the SEEA EEA Technical Recommendations.
 The remainder of this section sets out a number of national and global sources of data relevant to compiling ecosystem extent accounts.